pga03/docs-first-discovery/src/documents/msgLookup.md

 are not intended to be used on their own, but provided as a grade to another component that will use it's capabilities for displaying messages/strings to a user.

-## Adding Message Lookup to a Component/Grade
+## Using the Message Lookup grade

-To mixin the Message Lookup into your Component/Grade, supply it as a `gradeNames` option:
+To use the Message Lookup grade, supply it as a `gradeNames` option in your component definition:

 ```javascript
 fluid.defaults("my.component", {